 Ábaco is a dance created to follow the calls from rueda de casino, and it is perfect for rueda and casino dancers in times of social distancing.
 It is also a fun addition to rueda, putting ábaco dancers inside the rueda.

 Educational videos of ábaco figures have been being published at the rueda.casino Vimeo channel since the summer of 2020.

-Ábaco is a relatively new dance, introduced in September 2015.
-The focus in ábaco is the social use, aiming for figures corresponding to the most common rueda calls, not necessarily to all existing rueda calls.
+Ábaco is a relatively new dance, created in 2015.
+The focus in ábaco is the social use.

 The principles of ábaco

 In open position, the basic step in rueda is “guapea“.
 In ábaco the basic step is also “guapea”, based on the womens footwork, i.e. stepping back on the right foot on beat 1.

 When a rueda is in closed position, there are several basic steps or pattern, so any basic step needs to be called.
 The most common ia vamos arriba.
 In ábaco this call correspondings to diagonal steps (often used in son).
 Other figures or patterns may be called in closed position.